rkrdo/bowling_game/README.md

-Implementation of the bowling score application in Uncle Bob's PPP book in Ruby
+Implementation of the bowling score application in Uncle Bob's PPP book in different languages